openstack/barbican/doc/source/api/reference/secrets.rst

 The list of secrets can be filtered by the parameters passed in via the URL.

 The actual secret payload data will not be listed here.
-Clients must instead make a separate call to get the secret details to view the secret.
+Clients must instead make a separate call to retrieve the secret payload data for each individual secret.

 .. _secret_parameters: